 - "If your life was a kind of music, what would it be?"

 When to use them: Some businesses have used these types of oddball interview questions to help determine whether a candidate is a good fit for their working environment — or to see if the applicant can think outside the box.
 But most firms should approach them with a good deal of caution.
 You may gain insights into a candidate's creativity and thought processes.
-But you might simultaneously seem unprofessional, if not thoroughly weird, if you don't handle these job interview questions carefully.
+But you might simultaneously seem unprofessional, if not weird, if you don't handle these job interview questions carefully.

 Pitfalls to avoid: Don't overuse this approach.
 If you decide to ask this type of interview question, do it just once.
-A series of weird questions may send your candidate scrambling for the door.
+A series of odd questions may send your candidate scrambling for the door.